mmrobins/git-rank/README.md

 # Usage

-See `git rank --help` for usage info
+See `git-rank --help` for usage info.
+Note although most of the time you can use `git rank` without the dash to run the command, when asking for help you need the dash otherwise git tries to use the core code to look up help.

 # Credits